tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 path1: /nativelibraryapis.html
 ---

 [Javadoc](nativelibraryapis_create_javadoc.html) is a document generator that looks through your Java source files for specific annotations.
 It parses out the annotations into the Javadoc output.
-Knowing the annotations is essential, since this is how the Javadoc gets created.
+Knowing the annotations is essential because this is how the Javadoc gets created.

 {% if site.format == "web" %}
 * TOC